Regularization Implies balancedness in the deep linear network: Regularizing flows

-The gradient flow of the squared moment map is an important tool in Ness' work~\cite{Ness}.
-We derive its explicit form for the DLN by applying the calculations of Section~\ref{subsec:riemann} to the function
+The Morse theory of the squared moment map is a fundamental concept in Kirwan and Ness' work~\cite{Kirwan,Ness}.
+We derive its gradient flow for the DLN by applying the calculations of Section~\ref{subsec:riemann} to the function

 Set $\bfc=\bfG$ in definition~\ref{eq:defH1} to obtain the matrices